Michoacán Relation

 The mid–16th century manuscript known as the Michoacán Relation is a unique piece of evidence of the history, rites, and customs of the Purépecha.
 The codex offers a glimpse into the fascinating world of an indigenous ethnic group in Mexico, whose wonderful culture was lost due to the 16th century conquest by Europeans.
 The fact that this important knowledge was not lost is thanks to the Franciscan monk Jeronimo de Alcalá.
 Thus, the Michoacán Relation offers numerous illustrations alongside the explanatory text, which wonderfully demonstrates the life of the Purépecha in the central-western region of modern Mexico.

-The Tarascan or Purépecha People
+The Purépecha People

 History from a Trustworthy Source